EU Customs Procedures: The 5 Main Options for Importers

 Release for free circulation (the standard import)

-This is the procedure most importers use most of the time.
-You declare your goods, pay the applicable customs duty and import VAT, and the goods are released into the EU market with no restrictions.
-Once cleared, they can move freely to any EU member state.
+Release for free circulation is the standard procedure for importing goods into the EU.
+You declare the goods, pay customs duty and import VAT based on the HS code and country of origin, and the goods enter the EU market with no restrictions.
+Once cleared, they move freely to any member state.
+This is the procedure most importers use for the majority of their shipments.

 The key documentation you need:

 The duty rate depends on the HS code and the country of origin.
 EU tariffs are defined in the TARIC database, which is publicly accessible.
+You can estimate what you'll owe using a free EU import duty calculator before your goods arrive.
 Rates range from 0% for many raw materials to 12% or higher for certain manufactured goods and agricultural products.
+Your Incoterm determines the customs value basis — see our Incoterms 2020 Visual Guide for an interactive comparison of all 11 terms.

 Customs warehousing